-I provide two elements in this book that you don't have to read at all if you're not interested in the inner workings of physics - sidebars and paragraphs marked with a Technical Stuff icon.
+We provide two elements in this book that you don't have to read at all if you're not interested in the inner workings of physics - sidebars and paragraphs marked with a Technical Stuff icon.

 Sidebars provide a little more insight into what's going on with a particular topic.
-They give you a little more of the story, such as how some famous physicist did what he did or an unexpected real-life application of the point under discussion.
+They give you a little more of the story, such as how some famous physicist made a discovery or an unexpected real-life application of the point under discussion.
 You can skip these sidebars, if you like, without missing any essential physics.